Resource Management Systems Design

 BACKGROUND

-As a solo project, I focused on designing systems that were easy to understand, scalable, and testable, rather than overloading complexity early in development.
-The concept originated during my time working part-time at Ben & Jerry’s during undergrad and later evolved into a short comic and mini-game that was featured at Maker Faire NYC (2017) while I was at Parsons.
+As a solo project, I focused on designing scalable systems that could be learned progressively without overwhelming players early in onboarding.
+The concept originated during my time working at Ben & Jerry’s during undergrad and later evolved into a short comic and mini-game featured at Maker Faire NYC (2017) while studying at Parsons.

 Left: Olive, You comic Right: Marker Faire (2017) display poster